vincentluting/vincentluting.github.io/content/en/notes/_index.md

 ---
-title: "Announcements"
+title: "Notes"
-description: "Stay up to date with club activities."
+description: "For all my notes."
 ---

 {{< lead >}}